Haveli District: Geography

 The Haveli District is situated at a high altitude of approximately 8,000 feet above sea level.
 Heavy snowfall occurs regularly throughout the year.
-Darra Haji Peer, Lasdana, Sindhgala, Neel Kunth, Aliabad, Sheraziabad, Kalamula, Jabbi Syedan, and Mohri Syed Ali are all well known tourist locations.
+Darra Haji Peer, Lasdana, Sindhgala, Neel Kunth, Aliabad, Sheraziabad, Kalamula, Jabbi Syedan, Hallan Jaunbi and Mohri Syed Ali are all well known tourist locations.
 The Bedori Top, at 12,228 feet, is the highest peak in the district.*Many people from the district have migrated abroad, and some of them serve in key positions in Pakistan.
 The Haveli District is bounded on the north and north-east by the Baramulla District of Indian-administered Jammu and Kashmir, on the south-east and south by the Poonch District of Indian-administered Jammu and Kashmir, and on the west by the Bagh District and the Poonch District of Azad Kashmir.

-Education
+Historically this place was very important for all those emperor's that would wanted to establish their empire on the Northern areas and other parts of Kashmir.
+At that time the main power on this region was the Tanoli tribe and their state Amb Darband ruled By Malik Abdul Qadir (founder of free Amb Movement after independence), great-grandfather Mir Jahandad Khan Tanoli, was a tribal chief of the Tanoli people and the state headquarter was in Darband.

-According to the Alif Ailaan Pakistan District Education Rankings 2017, the Haveli District is ranked 33 out of 148 districts in education.
-For facilities and infrastructure, the district is ranked 146 out of 148.
+The Poonch region became part of the Sikh Empire in 1819 despite fierce resistance by the local mountain tribes.
+Maharaja Ranjit Singh gave it as a jagir to Raja Dhyan Singh, his Dogra wazir.
+Dhyan Singh and his descendants administered the region till the Partition of India in 1947.
+However, the maharajas of Jammu and Kashmir, who became the suzerains of the Poonch jagir after 1846, exerted increasing control over the region towards the end of the period.